-Number of days completed is divided by the total number of days in the semester
+• The percent earned is equal to the number of calendar days completed up to the withdrawal date divided by the total number of calendar days in the payment period.

 • The percent of unearned funds is equal to 100 percent minus the percent earned.